 Referral to Mediation

-At any point in this process, you and your spouse may be referred to mediation to resolve some or all of the outstanding issues.
+At any point in this process, you and your spouse may use mediation to resolve some or all of the outstanding issues.
 In mediation, you meet in face to face discussions with your spouse.
 With the assistance of a neutral mediator, you each state your point of view.
 The mediation helps you to clarify the issues and negotiate to reach a mutually acceptable agreement.

 Before a case goes to trial, the court will require at least one pre-trial hearing before a Judge in order to ascertain if any of the issues are capable of settlement and whether the case is fully ready for trial.
-You will not be required to attend at such a hearing which generally takes about 30 minutes.
+You do not need to attend this hearing which generally takes about 30 minutes.

 If there are issues that have still not been settled at this stage then the matter will proceed to a trial.
 A Judge will hear evidence from all witnesses and make a decision that is binding on the parties.
 It generally takes over two years to reach the point where there is a trial.
-The trial itself can take one day, several days, or even weeks depending on how complicated the issues are and how many witnesses will be called.
+Trials take one day, several days, or even weeks depending on how complicated the issues are and how many witnesses will be called.

 Almost any Order or Judgment can be appealed to the Court of Appeal if it contains some serious error in fact or law.
 There is a provision for a further appeal to the Supreme Court of Canada.
-This is rarely done in family law cases.
+Family law cases rarely do this.